Snap Files To Go Public In $3 Billion IPO

 Although Facebook, through its Instagram application, has been criticized as being a 'copycat' of some of Snap's functionality, it is pursuing a strategy of retaining users on its platform, effectively denying Snap large numbers of users on a global scale.

-So, Snap will certainly continue to grow revenues and is widely expected to reach $1 billion in top-line revenues in the next 18 months, but investors will potentially be asked to invest at a valuation that may require a much higher growth rate and terminal value.
+So, Snap will certainly continue to grow revenues and is widely expected to reach $1 billion in top line revenues in the next 18 months, but investors will potentially be asked to invest at a valuation that may require a much higher growth rate and terminal value.

 Snap management has published a global ARPU (Average Revenue Per User) of $1.05, and a North America ARPU of $2.15.